WSU-cshimizu/ceg4110-group-project-bots/deliverables/testing.md

 The testing process includes:

 - Validation of bot initialization and environment setup.
+- Mocking discord client with jest for testing.
 - Execution of all commands.
 - Handling of user interactions, including invalid inputs.
 - Verification of external API integrations.